 #2 – Golden hour prints make up a small percentage of total sales

 I love to shoot dramatic light during the golden hours… especially when there is a passing storm system.
-After all, who wouldn’t like to see images like the one below?
+After all, who wouldn’t like to see landscape photos like the one below?

-From a sales perspective, this is a very big mistake.
+This approach of shooting only during golden hours is a big mistake if you are in business of photography selling your landscape photos.
 Only 4 of 12 landscape photos that make up this calendar were taken during the golden hours.
 The rest of the landscape photos were during daylight hours and some even under blue sky conditions with harsh light.

 #3 – Surreal post-processing is not always necessary

 I enjoy landscape photography because I love the stunning beauty that you find in nature.
 And this is what I most wish to show my viewers.
-So, I am less inclined to use surreal post processing techniques to create drama and mood for the image.
+So, I am less inclined to use surreal post processing techniques to create drama and mood for the my own landscape photos.
 I prefer my images to be vibrant and retain their natural looks as much as possible.
-Over the years, we have sold quite a few landscape photos following this philosophy.
+Over the years, we have build a highly successful landscape photography business following this philosophy.

 #4 – Clients should be able to search for your images using keywords

 Lets face it… no one is going to purchase your landscape photos if they cannot find them.
-This is particularly true if you have a large gallery.
+This is particularly true if you are in business of photography and if you have a large collection of landscape photos.
 Between Varina and myself, we have several hundred images on our websites; each one of these images is key worded and searchable.
 If you go to my gallery at photos.jaypatelphotography.com you can search using keywords like country, state, terrain features (such as waterfalls, mountains, lakes), seasons, and more.
-This makes it extremely easy for our clients to find images on our websites, especially if they are looking for a specific type of images.
+This makes it extremely easy for our clients to find images on our websites, especially if they are looking for a specific type of landscape photos.